tldr-pages/tldr/pages/windows/cmd.md

 > The Windows command interpreter.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/cmd>.

-- Start a new instance of the command interpreter:
+- Start an interactive shell session:

 `cmd`

-- Run the specified command and then exit:
+- Execute a [c]ommand and then exit:

 `cmd /c "{{command}}"`

-- Run the specified command and then enter an interactive shell:
+- Execute a command and then enter an interactive shell:

 `cmd /k "{{command}}"`

-- Disable the usage of `echo` in command output:
+- Start an interactive shell session with disabled usage of `echo` in command output:

 `cmd /q`

-- Enable or disable command extensions:
+- Start an interactive shell session with enabled or disabled command [e]xtensions:

 `cmd /e:{{on|off}}`

-- Enable or disable file or directory autocompletion:

-`cmd /f:{{on|off}}`

-- Enable or disable environment variable expansion:

-`cmd /v:{{on|off}}`

-- Force output to use Unicode encoding:
+- Execute a script and then exit:

-`cmd /u`
+`cmd "{{path/to/file.bat}}"`